vorburger/vorburger.ch-Notes/conferences/FOSDEM-2024.md

 For the first time, I traveled from Switzerland to Belgium via Paris by train, instead of by plane.
 I'm not entirely sure anymore if it's not already too late for this climate gesture to save the 🐧 and the 🐢, but it still seemed worth giving it a shot.
-(Sadly travel by train was more expensive than flying - talk about upside town economic incentives!)
+(Sadly travel by train was more expensive than flying - talk about upside down economic incentives!)

 ## Friday